38th Army (Soviet Union): August 1941 to January 1942

 Maj.
 Gen. Viktor Tsyganov was appointed to replace Feklenko (Tsyganov's chief of staff was Maj.
-Gen. Aleksei Maslov), but there was little that Tsyganov could do, despite the Soviet reserves being rushed to the eastern Ukraine, to prevent the remnants of his army being pushed back towards Poltava.
+Gen. Aleksei Maslov), but there was little that Tsyganov could do, despite the Soviet reserves being rushed to eastern Ukraine, to prevent the remnants of his army being pushed back towards Poltava.
 By the beginning of October 38th Army included six rifle divisions and tank division, but during October, under constant pressure from the German Sixth Army, it was forced to withdraw to the east on the Poltava - Kharkov axis towards the Donets.
 Since the German mechanized forces in the region had been directed towards Moscow and Rostov, 38th Army easily avoided encirclement by the slow-moving infantry divisions of Sixth Army.
 Tsyganov's forces abandoned Kharkov on 24 October, and by early November the frontline had begun to stabilize east of the Donets in the Kupyansk area.
 In December, with Tsyganov's departure from 38th Army, Maslov was appointed to the Army's command and Lieutenant-Colonel Semyon Ivanov became the army's chief of staff.

-At the beginning of 1942 Maslov's forces, based on just five rifle divisions, were required to participate in a general offensive by Soviet forces in the Ukraine to retake Kursk, Kharkov and the Donbas region.
+At the beginning of 1942 Maslov's forces, based on just five rifle divisions, were required to participate in a general offensive by Soviet forces in Ukraine to retake Kursk, Kharkov and the Donbas region.
 On 5 January the right flank of 38th Army attacked the German Sixth Army's positions northeast of Kharkov in an attempt to advance on Belgorod, but Maslov had failed to disguise his intentions and the German defences were well prepared.
 By the second week of January Southwestern Front's offensives north of Kharkov, including that of 38th Army, had ground to a halt.
 However, a complementary offensive further south had been more effective and Soviet forces had made a deep penetration into the German lines south of Kharkov.